 From wrecks, caverns, wide-angle reefs, sea fans, soft corals and macro diving, the experiences you’ll encounter here are made even more magical owing to the miraculous biodiversity that thrives beneath you.
 For the curious history fans, the Solomon Islands are home to some truly magnificent World War Two wrecks so you can wander through a piece of historical brilliance.

-The diving sites around the Solomon Islands can be accessed via liveaboards and diveresorts, with both options offering truly unforgettable diving experiences.
-With many sites tochoose from, we’ve narrowed it down to some of our favourites to help you plan your trip.
+The diving sites around the Solomon Islands can be accessed via liveaboards and dive resorts, with both options offering truly unforgettable diving experiences.
+With many sites to choose from, we’ve narrowed it down to some of our favorites to help you plan your trip.

 Some 12km west of Honiara, divers will find Bonegi 1, home to a giant Japanese merchanttransport vessel and also known as Hirokawa Maru.
 The ship was one of eleven Japanesetransport ships attacked on their way to Guadalcanal in 1942 and now lies on the portsidewith a depth from 5 to 50 metres.

 With approximately 18 metres visibility, there are lots of swim-throughs that allow divers toexplore the wreck, around the ship’s king posts and past the bridge wreckage.
 Thestreet-like paths through which you can swim offer a huge amount of marine growth, fromgorgonian sea fans growing out of the side of the wreck to corals in fantastic condition, withschools of fish all around.

 This is the kind of wreck that offers something new and exciting each time, no matter howmany times you dive down into its depths.
 Whilst the visibility is not as clear as other famousdiving locations such as Fiji and Micronesia, its easy accessibility from the shore certainlymakes up for this fact.